Headchef1/odin-recipes/README.md

 - I create main index.html file.
 - Create subfolder with .html files.
-- Link pages from other folders in main paige
+- Link multiple pages from other folders in main pages.
--
+- Structurising and organizing source code of my page.
 - Constantly use Git to update my adds and commits to become more comfortable using it